publishpress/PublishPress-Blocks/readme.txt

 - **[Video block](https://publishpress.com/knowledge-base/advanced-video-block/)**: The PublishPress Video block is based on the default Video block in Gutenberg.
 The PublishPress Video block is most useful for videos hosted on your WordPress site.
 This block has tons of extra features, including advanced styling, for locally-hosted videos.
 - **[WooCommerce block](https://publishpress.com/knowledge-base/woo-products-block/)**: PublishPress Blocks comes with a block to display your WooCommerce products.
 There are 2 layouts available for the Woo Products block: the Grid and Slider views.

-And there are also three blocks available in PublishPress Blocks Pro:
+And there are also special blocks and features available in PublishPress Blocks Pro:

 - **[Countdown block](https://publishpress.com/knowledge-base/countdown-block/)**: With the PublishPress Countdown blocks, you can create a highly customizable countdown to an event.
 This block is available in PublishPress Blocks Pro.
 - **[Feature List block](https://publishpress.com/knowledge-base/feature-list-block/)**: With the Pro version of the PublishPress Blocks plugin, you can create an Features List block when you need to show a list of all the items available with a product or service.
 - **[Pricing Table block](https://publishpress.com/knowledge-base/pricing-table-block/)**: With the Pro version of the PublishPress Blocks plugin, you can create a Pricing Table block when you need to show people the purchase or subscription options on your site.
+- **[Google Fonts with core blocks](hhttps://publishpress.com/knowledge-base/core-blocks/)**: The Pro version of the PublishPress Blocks allow you to add use Google fonts with some core Gutenberg blocks such as paragraph and heading.

 PublishPress Blocks features **the best content block in WordPress**.
-You can use the "Content Display" block to create blog layouts, lists of posts by a specific author, or even complete newspaper frontpages.
+You can use the "Content Display" block to create blog layouts, lists of posts by a specific author, or even complete newspaperfrontpages.

 This block allows you to show posts, pages and other content types in many beautiful layouts.
 These layout options are *Grid*, *Frontpage*, *List*, *Newspaper*, *Masonry*, and *Slider*.